 A standard showerhead uses about 15 to 25 litres per minute.
 That’s at least 120L of water per average 4-8 minute shower.
 A water flow efficient model uses less than 72L, 40% less water.
 That would save you about 14,500 litres per household per year.

 A typical tap discharges 15 to 18 litres per minute.
 Fitting flow restrictors or water efficient aerators to your taps can save up to 50% of water on your kitchen, bathroom and laundry taps.

 Dual Flush Water Efficient Toilet Installation

 Toilets are notorious for their hidden and silent water waste. they are commonly one of the biggest sources of water loss.
 A small invisible toilet leak of two tablespoons per minute turns into 40 litres per day, 280 litres per week or 15,000 litres per year.

 9 or 12 litre flush cisterns are outdated.
-A 4.5 litre full flush / 3 litre half flus system will save you around 30,000 to 40,000 litres per year.
+A 4.5 litre full flush / 3 litre half flush system (dual flush system) will save you around 30,000 to 40,000 litres per year.

 Rental Properties and Water Rates